2015 Event Wrapped

 The relaxed Game Show event went down on Saturday which saw skiers pick a team-mate out of a hat before planning a strategy to impress the judges over the course of three rounds; 1080, 1260 & 1440.
 The combined rotations of each team had to equal the corresponding round.
 A huge upset ensued when crowd favourites Thomas Waddell and Oscar Wester overrated the second round (which involved an impressive big mountain routine), copping a huge points deduction and allowing Jesper Tjader and Evan McEachran to win the day with their heavily coordinated aerial combat.

-For those of you at home who like to play along, the OHW GoPro Challenge launches today.
-Whether it’s skiing down blue runs, hucking off kickers or having a snowball fight, show us how much fun you have in the snow by submitting a short GoPro clip for the chance to win a trip to Thredbo Alpine Resort and a GoPro HERO4 Silver camera, plus mounts and accessories.
-Entries are open now on onehitwonderevent.com under the ON THE MOUNTAIN tab until October 5th.
+For those of you at home who like to play along, the OHW GoPro Challenge is giving you the chance to win a trip to Thredbo Alpine Resort and a GoPro HERO4 Silver camera, plus mounts and accessories.
+Whether it’s skiing down blue runs, hucking off kickers or having a snowball fight, show us how much fun you have in the snow by submitting a short GoPro clip at onehitwonderevent.com under the ON THE MOUNTAIN tab until October 5th.

 The first and only AFP World Tour big air event in Australia is set to take over Thredbo Alpine

 The One Hit Wonder Mountain Festival returns to Thredbo from the 8th-12th of September 2015 and

 Finally the full episode has dropped online following the first ever Toyota One Hit Wonder off-